IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

 For supporting this, the public settings have been grouped considering different Dataverse scopes.
 Within these groups, the settings have been named in a natural way for the user, being this natural name independent of the setting source name on which they depend (JVM options or database settings).

-Groups follow a tree structure, starting with the root group and its root-level settings, so each child group can contain one or more settings and/or one or more child groups.
+Groups follow a tree structure, starting with the root group and its root-level settings, and each child group can contain one or more settings and/or one or more child groups.

 Currently under the root group we find the following settings: